-- provide referees, as agreed, who may be contacted, and agree to a DBS check being carried out where necessary.
+- provide referees, if requested by the organisation you are volunteering with, who may be contacted, and agree to a DBS check being carried out where necessary.

-- perform your volunteering role to the best of your ability and in line with the organisation’s policies and procedures.
+- perform your volunteering task/role to the best of your ability and in line with the organisation’s policies and procedures.

 - maintain the confidential information of the organisation and of its clients.

-- meet the time commitments and standards required for the volunteering role, other than in exceptional circumstances, and provide reasonable notice so that alternative arrangements can be made.
+- meet the time commitments and standards required for the volunteering task/role, other than in exceptional circumstances, and provide reasonable notice so that alternative arrangements can be made.